artsy/energy-legacy/docs/overview.md

 #### Switchboard

-The switchboard is an abstraction for converting model objects into  view controllers, it can deal with paths like the artsy website or be given an object and a class and it will push the corrosponding view controller on to the nav stack it was init'd with.
+The switchboard is an abstraction for converting model objects into  view controllers, it can deal with paths like the artsy website or be given an object and a class and it will push the corresponding view controller on to the nav stack it was init'd with.

 see the [blog for more](http://artsy.github.io/blog/2015/08/19/Cocoa-Architecture-Switchboard-Pattern/)